-Opening in De Pijp only a few weeks ago, this newcomer is serving some of the best Israeli food I’ve come across.
+Opening in De Pijp in summer 2020, this relative newcomer is serving some of the best Israeli food I’ve come across.
 Nothing fussy or complicated – just very good quality, well executed.
 Both Makom’s interior and their terrace have a relaxed neighbourhood vibe, and the bar is well stocked.
 But it’s the kitchen that really excels.
 From the cold dishes on the menu, I particularly enjoyed the beetroot with tahini, and the silky sweet roasted peppers with feta and oregano.
 But really everything was good.
 From the hot dishes, you must try Makom’s kebabs: fragrant minced lamb, cooked pink in the middle, with homemade zhoug and labneh, served on flatbread.
 Finish your meal with a negroni or a mint tea (depending on which type of digestif you prefer!) and you’ll have yourself the perfect evening.

-Disclaimer: I was invited to both Makom and Fenicie – which means they knew who I was and they didn’t let me pay the bill.
+Disclaimer: I was invited to both Makom and Night Kitchen – which means they knew who I was and they didn’t let me pay the bill.
 But I’ll be going back to both of them as a regular paying customer!

 Mitts is a cosy little place on the Javastraat, with natural fabrics covering cushioned benches and greenery adorning the walls.
 The mezze-style menu is designed to be shared, and the fact that no single dish costs more than €10 makes it highly affordable, too.
 Dishes are split into a longer list of veggie options and a shorter list of meat ones, of which we tried what felt like a representative sample.
 Roasted beetroot with burrata and pistachio nuts was creamy and wintry, while grilled broccolini with tahini and za’atar tasted fresh and healthy.
 Meanwhile in the meat department, two small kofte-style lamb kebabs were possibly my favourite dish: served with a spicy tomato and herb salsa and more tahini.
 Pulled chicken with hummus, pecan nuts, pomegranate seeds and herbs was also delicious, especially when piled onto pillowy pitas.
 If you can resist the cocktail list, Mitts is a good option for those on a budget.